miloulach/dieghernan.github.io/_posts/2019-05-20-Leaflet_R_Jekyll.md

 {: .box-warning}
 <i class="fa fa-exclamation-triangle"></i> **Warning:** Be sure that the widget id (`7ab57412f7b1df4d5773` in the example) is the same in the `<div>` and in the `<script>` part.
 If not your map would not load.

 The `style= "width: 100%; height: 216px;"` part controls the actual size of the leaflet widget.
 In this case, the map would adapt to the width of the page with a fixed height of 216px.
-I put [some examples](#extra) at the end of the post of different size options so you can have a look and see which one is more suitable for your needs.
+I put [some examples](#extra) at the end of the post of different size options so you can have a look and see which one is more suitable for your needs.<a name="step6"></a>

-#### 6. Publish your post <a name="step6"></a>
+#### 6. Publish your post

 Now you just have to publish your post as usual!!
 If everything has been properly set, when Jekyll builds your post it would include the libraries in the header and make the magic happens, just like this: